 In terms of video conferencing, most participant audio is now transmitted through VoIP (Voice over Internet Protocol).
 Basically, your audio is sent over the internet rather than through a cellular network.
 Audio quality for VoIP video conferencing is more dependent on an individual’s internet speed than, say, cell tower proximity is for a traditional phone call.

-Sound quality depends on many variables, but these 4 aspects are key:
+Audio quality depends on many variables, but these 4 aspects are key:

 Take a moment to consider about how a video conference can complicate these variables.
 Even a handful of participants—some using a cell network via their smartphone, some using laptops or other devices, all with varying internet speeds and providers—adds layers of potential audio problems.